-The Soviet Union's men's volleyball team scored a narrow five set win over Japan on Saturday (13 March).
+Background: The Soviet Union's men's volleyball team scored a narrow five set win over Japan on Saturday (13 March).
 The match was the first of 12 games which the Soviet Union will play during a goodwill visit to Japan.

 Playing before a capacity crowd at Tokyo's Metropolitan Gymnasium, the Soviet Union beat Japan's national team 10-15; 15-12; 6-15; 15-12; and 16-14.

 After losing the first set, the Soviet team stormed back from 2-10 to win the second set 15-12.
 The visitors lost the third set 6-15 through several team errors, but steadied their game to win the fourth set 15-12.

 The final set was very close with Japan breaking away to an early 10-4 lead, but the Soviet Union came back to level the score at 11-all.
 The score then went to deuce before the visitors finally won 16-14.